keybase/book-content/03-files/00-index.md

 {% set page_description = "Use Keybase for end-to-end encrypted file sharing and storage.
 Keep your most important documents, photos, and videos safe and secure.
 Learn more." %}

 # Keybase for Files
-Keep your most important documents, photos, and videos safe and secure with Files.
+Keep your most important documents, photos, and videos safe and secure with Keybase Files.

 You can easily store and share files from any device you use Keybase on.
-Individuals can store up to 250 GB and teams can store up to 100 GB on Keybase.
+Individuals can store up to 250 GB and teams can store up to 100 GB.

 Anything you add to Keybase Files is automatically end-to-end encrypted and **signed** by you.
 When a file is signed by you, your private key is used in the encryption.
 When it’s decrypted, your recipient knows for certain it came from you.
 Rest assured, they won’t be able to see or guess your private key.